hwnder/i2/README.md

 infinity2 GDM theme
 ====

-infinity2 is a clean and flat style gdm theme.
-Theme includes Retina Ready Icons by Open Iconic.
+infinity2 is a clean and flat style GDM theme.
+Theme includes retina ready icons by Open Iconic.

 ----